vimc/orderly-web/docs/spec/spec.md

   * [`Index.schema.json`](Index.schema.json) - Schema of response found at root url `/` which lists all available endpoints
   * [`Response.schema.json`](Response.schema.json) - The wrapper schema of all responses.

-* For each endpoint, if the user does not have the `reports.review` permission then only published reports' data will be accessible.
-If the user does have `reports.review` then all reports will be accessible.
+* For each endpoint, if the user does not have the `reports.review` permission then only published report versions' data will be accessible.
+If the user does have `reports.review` then both published and unpublished report versions will be accessible.
+* In addition, users may have permission scoped at the report level, and will not be able to access reports for which they do not have read or review permission.

 ## POST /login/